zhao07/edx-platform/docs/en_us/data/source/internal_data_formats/sql_schema.rst

 `courseware`
 ------------

-  This can be ignored.
+  No longer used.
 At one point, it was part of a way to do A/B tests, but it has not been used for anything meaningful since the conclusion of the prototype course in the spring of 2012.

 `gender`
 --------